 - A Road Construction or Maintenance Contractor – What if your accident did not result from an issue with the tractor trailer, but instead from an issue with the road?
 In this scenario, the company that the government hired to build or maintain the road could be fully liable for your accident-related losses.

 Discuss Your Case with Bakersfield, CA Truck Accident Lawyer Mickey Fine

 This list isn’t exhaustive.
 For example, if the brakes or seatbelt in your vehicle failed, you could have a claim against your car’s manufacturer.
 Similarly, if another driver or vehicle was at fault in the crash, then you could have a claim against that driver’s insurance company, or the other vehicle’s manufacturer as well.

-Please call 661-333-3333 or to schedule a free consultation with Mickey Fine at our law offices in Bakersfield or Manhattan Beach.
+Please call 661-333-3333 or to schedule a free consultation with Mickey Fine at our law offices in Bakersfield.
 Our attorney will initiate an investigation to untangle the parties responsible for the crash, then take action on your behalf.